 SWMCCC 2018 Summer Weekend of Photography and Digital Imaging - July 27-29: This annual event, organized by the Southwest Michigan Camera Club Council, is held in Holland MI.
 It features speakers Joe and Mary Ann McDonald, as well as more than 25 classes with an additional 12 presenters.
 For additional information, go to www.SWMCCC.org.

 WACCO Birds of Prey Workshop – September 8, 2018: This workshop will be held at the Schlitz Audubon Nature Center.
 Approximately 14 different birds including Bald Eagle, Snowy Owl, and Great Horned Owl will be posed in outdoor natural settings.
 Early registration fee is $49.00 (before August 18th).
 After that the fee will be $69.00.
 For more information, go to the WACCO website: http://www.wicameraclubs.org/programs/

 If you are aware of any events of general interest, please let us know so we can share them with the club.

-If you are aware of any photo contests, please forward the information to Rick Vollbrecht at Rvollb@wi.rr.com
+If you are aware of any photo contests or exhibits, please forward the information to Rick Vollbrecht at Rvollb@wi.rr.com